bollinmore/bollinmore.github.io/docs/docker/cookbook.md

 * Set a password
 > passwd superq

+* Or set a empty password instead
+> usermod -p U6aMy0wojraho superq

 * Install sudo command and add this account to the sudoers file.
 > apt install sudo -y

+* Rather than modify */etc/sudoers* directly, grant a user with sudo privilege with command below:
+> usermod -G sudo -a superq

 ### Build a image